-The Petaling Street in the middle of Chinatown, famous for its night market, is the place to hunt for dirt-cheap stuffs.
+Petaling Street in the middle of Chinatown, famous for its night market, is the place to hunt for dirt-cheap stuff.

 Located near the border of Thailand on the Andaman Sea, Langkawi might be Malaysia's most popular beach destination.
 In 2007, Langkawi and its surrounding islands were declared as a World Geopark.

-To enjoy the area’s incredible natural sights, wildlife and so forth, the best way is to join in a half or full-day boat tour that hops through the islands.
-Private cruises are also available, offering tailor-made itinerary and onboard meal menus.
+To enjoy the area’s incredible natural sights, wildlife, and so forth, the best way is to join a half or full-day boat tour that hops through the islands.
+Private cruises are also available, offering tailor-made itineraries and onboard meal menus.

-Most of the mangrove tours depart at morning, with hotel pick-up and lunch included.
+Most of the mangrove tours depart in the morning, with hotel pick-up and lunch included.
 It is recommended to book it with hotels when you arrive.

 A cool thing to do in Langkawi is to take the 2.2-kilometer-long SkyCab to the top of Machincang Mountain, which is some 708 meters above sea level, from where you can have a 360-degree view of Langkawi and surrounding islands.

 What is even cooler is to walk on 125-meter-long SkyBridge after the cable car ride.
 The bridge is a curved bridge suspended 100 meters above ground and can accommodate up to 250 people at the same time.
 There are views in all directions, and on a clear day, you can see Thailand apparently.